ysawyers/syncifyy/README.md

 # Youtube-Sync

 ## Project Summary -
 This web app enables you to create an account and start a new lobby.
 Users can chat and watch youtube videos in real-time!
-Demo - https://github.com/BigBellyBigDreams/Youtube-Sync#demo--

 ## Screenshots -
 ![Lobbies](https://i.imgur.com/j38OOY0.png)